 I love this clever hack with the easy instructions here: Sometimes the amount of chips and cookie bags we open in our pantry is one too many and we don’t always have a chip clip or paperclip handy.
 Make your own chip clip simply by cutting a slit two thirds down an old wine cork!

-Now that we have some lock-down time, Mark and I decided to create a bed with herbs and vegetables.
+Now that we have some lock-down time, Mark and I got inspired by this HomelySmart idea and decided to create a bed with herbs and vegetables.
 If you’re a gardener, these are the perfect additions to your garden.
 It’s a great way to ditch the store labels and create a more sophisticated label to identify all your plants and herbs.
-Source

 When things get back to normal, here is a simple idea when you host that I found on Etsy: Make your own place card holders simply by cutting a slit lengthwise along a cork.
 Perfect for weddings or for the fancy dinner host!

 Probably the most common way to use wine corks I’ve seen is by creating monogram letters or words.
 It’s a great little addition to any room and easy to make.
 Stand it up on your console as an accessory piece or even hang it on your wall.
 Maybe hang it in your kitchen and spell the word ‘wine.’
 That’s not too many letters to make, right?